 If you’re looking for rewards that can take you to the opposite side of the world, Southwest isn’t going to be a good choice.
 But, if you’re like most U.S. flyers (and AwardWallet members), the majority of your travel is within Southwest’s route network.

-And can you guess which airline carried the most passengers in 2018?
+And can you guess which airline carried the most passengers?
 That's right, Southwest.

 If Southwest serves your home airport, the Rapid Rewards program can offer excellent value.
 Here are our top six reasons why Southwest is the easiest program for U.S. flyers.

 1. Easy to Earn Points via Credit Cards, Transfer Partners, Flying, and Portals

-Not only is Rapid Rewards an easy program to navigate, but it's also a great program for accumulating a ton of rewards points quickly.
+The Rapid Rewards program is easy to navigate.
+But, it's also a great program for accumulating a ton of reward points quickly.
 In addition to points earned from flying, members can take advantage of a full lineup of co-brand credit cards issued by Chase or transfer points from Ultimate Rewards.
 You can also earn extra points on hotels, car rentals, dining, and online shopping through Southwest’s travel, dining, and shopping portals.